-To access Household Services and Attendant Care veterans must have an accepted condition under the Military Rehabilitation and Compensation Act 2004 (MRCA) or the Safety, Rehabilitation and Compensation (Defence-related Claims) Act 1988 (DRCA) and have an assessed need.
+To access Household Services and Attendant Care veterans must have an accepted condition under the Military Rehabilitation and Compensation Act 2004 or the Safety, Rehabilitation and Compensation (Defence-related Claims) Act 1988 and have an assessed need.

-Veterans are required to complete the relevant claim forms on the DVA website here and determine the level of support you can access.
+Veterans are required to complete a claim form for household services or attendant care services on the DVA website and return them to DVA.
+DVA will determine eligibility, assess your needs and determine the level of support you can access.
 Once approved, you will be responsible for choosing a suitable provider, confirm the provider has appropriate insurance coverage and arrange suitable times for service delivery.

-More information on these services can be found on the DVA website here and here and here.
+More information on these services can be found on the Household Services page or the Attendant Care page of the DVA website.